freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Step 3: Set up Admin Workstation access
 =========================================

-Next, you'll configure the servers to allow temporary SSH access from the new *Admin Workstation*.
+Next, you'll configure the servers to allow temporary SSH access from the new Admin Workstation.

 First, start the new Admin Workstation with persistence enabled and an administration password set.